 A one stop guide to Advanced Paediatric training in Victoria

-NICU - The Royal Children's Hospital - Newborn Intensive Care Unit
+NICU - Royal Children's Hospital - Newborn Intensive Care Unit

 Trainee Positions

-• 6 month or 12 month roles available
+• 6 month (commencing February or August) or 12 month (commencing February) roles are available

 • Part-time (generally 0.5 EFT) will be considered